szarroug3/dota-data/docs/implementation/frontend-implementation.md

 # Frontend Implementation Plan

-> **Status**: ✅ **DATA FLOW IMPROVEMENTS COMPLETED** - All architectural improvements for data management, error handling, and user experience have been successfully implemented
+> **Status**: ✅ **MATCH DETAILS PANEL ENHANCEMENTS COMPLETED** - Major improvements to performance chart, teamfight tooltips, and hero summary functionality have been successfully implemented

-## 🎯 **CURRENT STATUS: PHASE 2 IN PROGRESS**
+## 🎯 **CURRENT STATUS: PHASE 3 IN PROGRESS**

-The frontend has achieved excellent architectural foundations with comprehensive improvements for data flow, error handling, and user experience. **Phase 2 (Fix MatchDetailsPanelPlayers Mock Data) is currently in progress** with Phase 1 successfully completed.
+The frontend has achieved excellent architectural foundations with comprehensive improvements for data flow, error handling, user experience, and match details visualization. **Phase 3 (Component Architecture Refactoring) is currently in progress** with Phases 1 and 2 successfully completed.

 ### ✅ **Solid Foundations:**
 - ✅ **Zero TypeScript errors** in frontend code